5 Steps to Resolving Your “Situation-ships” (Undefined and Unclear Relationships) With Men

 Sex is never the same for women and men.

-So, if you can (I was never able to,) refrain from sex while in early dating stages so your mind isn’t cloudy and foggy.
+So, if you can (I was never able to), refrain from sex while in the early dating stages so your mind isn’t cloudy and foggy.

-This helps you base your decision of whether to continue seeing a man based on his character, his values, his ability to take charge and stand strong in his masculinity and not on your pure emotional attachment because this man was lucky enough to be let inside of you twice a week for the past month.
+This helps you base your decision of whether to continue seeing a man on his character, his values, his ability to take charge and stand strong in his masculinity, and not on your pure emotional attachment because he was lucky enough to be allowed inside you twice a week for the past month.

 Being “friends” with a man but deep down inside you know you’d rather be his girlfriend?
 Here is your 5-step formula on what to do next: